srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 **bind():**
        - **Creates a new function with a specified this value and optional preset arguments**, which can be called later.

+        - .bind(thisArg): Creates a new function with a specified this value.
+This method doesn't immediately invoke the function but rather returns a new function that can be called later with this bound.

        -returns a new function, allowing you to pass in an array and any number of arguments.
 **call()**